ajrod/Ratatat/README.md

 generation/population of rats will be chosen from this current population.
 Rats will be chosen randomly in such a way that their chance of being selected for the next generation is proportional to their fitness score;
 rats that did good will be more likely to be selected then rats that did poorly.
-This type of selection is called roulette wheel selection.
+This type of selection is called roulette wheel selection and it allows for promising solutions to thrive and poor solutions to die.

 Now lets say I pick exactly two rats from the population using roullete wheel selection.
 These rats will mate with each other 70% of time.
-This chance is called the cross over rate.
+This chance is called the cross over rate I have chosen it to be 70%.
 What does mating mean in this context?
 It means their genomes (which is just a string of bits) will get sliced in two pieces from a random pivot and each rat will swap one of their pieces.
 This will produce two new rats, which we will call the off spring of the two original rats selected.
 After cross over, comes mutation this is a very small chance (ussually around 1%) that 1 or more bits are flipped in the process of cross over.
+Pairs of rats are continously selected in this manner until the population of the new generation has been reached.

+This new generation is now tested in the same way as the original generation and this will go on for as many generations as you are willing to wait.
+Eventually the rats genomes will become fitter and fitter until the population has many viable solutions to finding the cheese.